How to Stop Pulling the Golf Ball (Causes, Fixes, & Tips to Stop Pulling Shots)

 Poor Ball Position

-This happens because, at impact, the face of the club is already starting to close in its journey to the finish of the swing.
+This occurs because, at impact, the clubface is already beginning to close as it completes its swing.

 Poor Alignment